flexyford/impagination/README.md

   },
   // unfetch() function is invoked whenever a page is unloaded
   unfetch: function(records, pageOffset) {}
+  // filter() function which filters records from a new state whenever a page resolves or
+  // when calling `refilter` on the dataset
+  filter: function(element, index, array) {}
   // observe() function is invoked whenever a new state is generated.
   observe: function(nextState) {
     state = nextState;